 The Feldenkrais Method for healing back pain

-5) optimizing performance ratios for sustained holding of torso positions in comparison to more commonly accepted, medically endorsed, and popular Rx protocols for ‘Core Stabilization’ isolated recruitment of ‘core muscle groups’ and the usual performance of ‘Motor Control’ fitness-based exercises for a population of patients diagnosed with persistently chronic Low Back Pain problems.”
-Read his article here.
+- Optimizing performance ratios for the sustained holding of torso positions in comparison to more commonly accepted, medically endorsed, and popular Rx protocols for ‘Core Stabilization’ isolated recruitment of ‘core muscle groups’ and the usual performance of ‘Motor Control’ fitness-based exercises for a population of patients diagnosed with persistently chronic Low Back Pain problems.”

 But Awareness Through Movement lessons do so much more than relieve pain.
 Moshe Feldenkrais said, “What I’m after isn’t flexible bodies, but flexible brains.
 What I’m after is to restore each person to their human dignity.”
 Using the subtle, sophisticated movement sequences he developed, you will find that not just your back pain, but your whole life improves.
 As he so eloquently put it, “Movement is life.
 Life is a process.
 Improve the quality of the process and you improve the quality of life itself.”
 Wouldn’t you love that for yourself?